abemscac/pies-doc/docs/react/the-basics-of-hooks.md

 ## What Are Hooks?

-Hooks are **functions that can be called within the root level of any function component** in React.
+In React, hooks are **functions that can be called within the root level of any function component**.
 In a hook, you can do anything you could do in a component, and return anything (or nothing) to fulfill your requirements.

 :::info

-- You might be wondering what's the difference between a (util) function and a hook, because the statement "functions that can be called within any components in React" sounds just like an utility function.
+- You might be wondering what's the difference between a (util) function and a hook, because the statement "functions that can be called within (the root level of) any function component" sounds just like an utility function.
 Generally speaking, if any React-specific features is used within the function (i.e. `useState()` and `useEffect()`), we would call it a **hook** instead of a normal function.
-- A component and a hook are actually not that different from another perspective; if you return a JSX element in a hook, that'll actually make it a component instead of a "hook"!
+- A component and a hook are actually not that different from each other's perspective; if you return a JSX element in a hook, that'll actually make it a component instead of a "hook"!

 :::